Grumman HU-16 Albatross: United States services

 On 14 March 1966, an HU-16B, serial number 51-071, attempted a rescue of the crew of an F-4C that had ejected over the Gulf of Tonkin.
 After landing to pick up the pilot, the aircraft was struck by a mortar round fired from the nearby shore, killing the radio operator and seriously injuring the flight mechanic.
 The aircraft then sank, drowning the pararescueman, who was tethered to it.
-The pilot, copilot, flight mechanic, navigator and both F-4 crew were later rescued by H-3 helicopters.
+The pilot, copilot, flight mechanic, navigator, and both F-4 crew were later rescued by H-3 helicopters.
 The navigator, Captain Donald Price, was later awarded the Air Force Cross for his actions.

 Three days later, on 17 March 1966, an HU-16 was involved in the recovery of Gemini 8.

-The HU-16 was also operated by the United States Coast Guard as both a coastal and long-range open-ocean SAR aircraft for many years until it was supplanted by the HU-25 Guardian and HC-130 Hercules.
+The HU-16 was also operated by the USCG as both a coastal and long-range, open-ocean SAR aircraft for many years until it was supplanted by the HU-25 Guardian and HC-130 Hercules.

 The final USAF HU-16 flight was the delivery of AF Serial No. 51-5282 to the National Museum of the United States Air Force at Wright-Patterson Air Force Base, Ohio, in July 1973 after setting an altitude record of 32,883 ft earlier in the month.

 The final US Navy HU-16 flight was made 13 August 1976, when an Albatross was delivered to the National Naval Aviation Museum at NAS Pensacola, Florida.

 The final USCG HU-16 flight was at Otis Air National Guard Base in Cape Cod in March 1983, when the aircraft type was retired by the USCG.
-The Albatross continued to be used in the military service of other countries, the last being retired by the Hellenic Navy of Greece in 1995.